We occasionally get questions about how we manage our servers, do backups, and what happens if there’s a catastrophe at our data centers.

 All of the data centers, servers, and software are great protection against disasters.
 But, the most important part of our infrastructure are the multiple people who’re responsible for our servers running safe and sound.
 When things go wrong, there are folks at Moraware (and our data-center partners) who are ready and able to fix problems.

 Want to know more?
 At Moraware, we make software for countertop fabricators.
 CounterGo is countertop drawing, layout, and estimating software.
-JobTracker is scheduling software that helps you eliminate the time you waste looking for job folders.
+Systemize is a scheduling software that helps you eliminate the time you waste looking for job folders.
 RemnantSwap is a free place to buy and sell granite remnants with fabricators near you.
 We also sponsor StoneTalk, the podcast for countertop fabricators.